5 Questions on CAR-T Therapy with Oncologist Prakash Satwani

 In just a few years, therapies that boost the power of the immune system have become a mainstay of cancer treatment.
 Drugs that remove the “brakes” of the immune system have increased survival from some of cancer’s deadliest tumors, including melanoma and lung cancer.

 Now immunotherapy is moving into the next stage of “living therapies.”
 These treatments manipulate the patient’s own T cells so they become more effective at finding, attacking, and killing cancer cells inside the body.

 The first T cell therapy–CAR-T–was approved by the FDA on Aug.
 30 to treat children and young adults who have a hard-to-treat form of acute lymphoblastic leukemia (ALL).

-Pediatric oncologist Prakash Satwani, MD, associate professor of pediatrics at Columbia University Medical Center and the Herbert Irving Comprehensive Cancer Center, leads the CAR-T program at NewYork-Presbyterian Hospital/CUMC.
+Pediatric oncologist Prakash Satwani, MD, associate professor of pediatrics at CUMC and in the Herbert Irving Comprehensive Cancer Center, leads the CAR-T program at NewYork-Presbyterian Hospital/CUIMC.